-Management have taken steps to protect the safety of their employees, and to support their working arrangements and believes had significant success in maintaining and continuing to advance the quality of The Group services notwithstanding extensive changes required by the pandemic.
-With respect to managing costs, Management undertook multiple initiatives, which continue, to align The Group expenses with changes in revenue.
-The steps taken across the Group which includes deferred merit increases, freezes on hiring and temporary labor, major cuts in non-essential spending, staff reductions and salary reductions.
+Management have taken steps to protect the safety of their employees, and to support their working arrangements and believes had significant success in maintaining and continuing to advance the quality of the Group's services notwithstanding extensive changes required by the pandemic.
+With respect to managing costs, Management undertook multiple initiatives, which continue, to align the Group's expenses with changes in revenue.
+The steps taken across the Group include deferred merit increases, freezes on hiring and temporary labor, major cuts in non-essential spending, staff reductions and salary reductions.